Surrogacy Assistance Program

 To apply for reimbursement of Eligible Expenses, complete the Surrogacy Assistance Form.

-Submit the completed form to the Benefits Service Center by the earlier of: (1) six months of the date the child is born or (2) the 31st day after the employee loses his or her status as an Eligible Employee.
+Submit the completed form to the Benefits Service Center by the earlier of: (1) six months of the date the child is born, (2) if there was no live birth, one year after the service was incurred, or (3) the 31st day after the employee loses his or her status as an Eligible Employee.

 Any application for a benefit under the Program that is not provided using the Surrogacy Assistance Form or that is provided after the deadline for submission will be rejected and no reimbursement will be made to the applicant.
 You will not be reimbursed during the surrogacy process.

 Acceptable documentation of eligible expenses consists of original itemized bills accompanied by receipts or canceled checks confirming payment, along with paperwork that demonstrates that a legal surrogacy arrangement has been executed.
-Examples of acceptable documentation include surrogacy agency statements on letterhead, attorney/lawyer invoices on letterhead, canceled checks (personal or certified), credit card receipts/statements, and money orders.
+Examples of acceptable documentation include surrogacy agency statements on letterhead, canceled checks (personal or certified), credit card receipts/statements, and money orders.
 Documentation of a cash payment is not acceptable.

 If originals cannot be produced for review, or cannot be kept in your file, notarized copies are acceptable forms of documentation.